 It also comes with a fruit infuser (which is plastic).
 I probably won’t use it, but I do randomly crave fruity water so maybe one day I will.
 It’s cool to have the option.

-We used a plastic dispenser for years (before I remembered we had the Berkey recently), and I’m excited to get rid of it!
+We used a plastic dispenser for years, and I’m excited to get rid of it!
 One less plastic thing in our home.

 The 5-gallon jugs that we use to get our RO water each week are plastic.
 I found some super cool stainless steel cans (5-gal and 10-gal options).
 I am hoping to swap our plastic jugs out for those once our budget allows.
 And eventually, we won’t need jugs at all once we get a whole house RO system.